chapter nine

 9.3.1 Defining a custom operator

-9.3.2 Building an operator for fetching ratings
+9.3.2 Building an operator to fetch ratings

 9.4 Building custom sensors

-9.5 Building custom deferrable operator
+9.5 Building a custom deferrable operator

-9.5.2 Running our Movielens sensor asynchronously
+9.5.2 Running the Movielens sensor asynchronously

-9.6 Packaging your components
+9.6 Packaging the components

 9.6.1 Bootstrapping a Python package